Organic and natural methods are very popular with home gardeners who want to decrease their dependence on chemicals in the garden.

 How to go about starting organic gardening

-If you’re ready to start using organic methods in your own garden, here’s some of the key things you should consider:
+If you’re ready to start using organic methods in your own garden, here are some of the key things you should consider:

 - Watering – Timely watering is also critical to help your garden thrive, and you will need to pay close attention to how much the plants and vegetables in your garden need to be watered, along with changing weather conditions.
 Dry soils can become a breeding ground for certain weeds and plant diseases, while damp, humid conditions make plants susceptible to others.